 Swiss Valley Reservoir (Cwm Lower Lliedi)

-SUP Wales is delighted to announce an outstanding Stand Up Paddleboard (SUP) site which is open to for the public to enjoy all year round.
+Here's a Stand Up Paddleboard (SUP) site which is open to for the public to enjoy all year round.
 This idyllic paddle site is suitable for beginners and families famous for hidden waters deep in the canyon of Swiss Valley within Llanelli, Carmarthenshire.

 The Lower Cwm Lliedi was originally constructed in 1878, in order to provide water to the citizens of Llanelli.
 At the waters deepest part the silted bed is around 24-30 feet (9 meters) deep, and near the pontoon it's around 14-16 feet (5 meters).